 Click Cancel to continue with your reservation without logging in.

 While you are visiting, walk the Georgian streets of Dublin and experience the city's vibrant literary and traditional music scene or explore the beautiful countryside of the Shannon region.
 Fill your days exploring Ireland's castles, take on the challenge of famed golf links and discover your inner Irish with a drive through the scenic Irish countryside.

 Start planning your next Irish adventure today!

-With both American Airlines and US Airways flights to Dublin, it's easy to visit the Emerald Isle and let the unique charm of the city captivate you.
+With American Airlines flights to Dublin, it's easy to visit the Emerald Isle and let the unique charm of the city captivate you.
 Dublin itself is sized perfectly for exploring on foot, especially if you're staying in the city, so you'll have convenient access to some of the best things to do in Dublin.